shinkou/hinagen/README.md

 ## How to Run

 Check out this repository with git clone.
-Then change to the top level directory of this repository and issue the following command to compile:
+Then change to the top level directory of this repository and issue the following command to run:

 ```
 $ cargo run